-Blood belongs into blood vessels, nowhere else.
+Blood belongs in blood vessels, nowhere else.

 That is what it looks like when the bleeding is in the top part of the gastrointestinal tract, usually the esophagus or the mouth (and sometimes from the nose or lungs if it has been swallowed).
 Partially digested blood, such as from the stomach and further down, doesn’t look like blood at all—it is often brown or black.
 Your dog’s vomit would then look like it had coffee grounds in it.
-While that might look much less impressive, it can actually be the scarier scenario of the two.
+While that might look much less impressive, it can be the scarier scenario of the two.

 The appearance of the vomited blood depends on where it came from and how long it remained in the GI system.

-Other potential causes include metabolic issues, infections, liver failure, kidney disease, parasites, toxins, cancer, and others.
-It is also possible that for any blood you do see there can be bleeding you don’t see.
+Don’t forget that is possible that for any blood you do see, there can be further bleeding you don’t see.